Board of Directors

 Philip Ong graduated from the University of Oxford with a Bachelor of Arts (First Class) degree in Modern History.
 He also holds a Masters in Public Administration from Harvard University.

 Since starting his career in the public service, Philip has served in the Prime Minister’s Office, the Ministry of Manpower, the Ministry of Education, the Ministry of Defence, the Ministry of Environment and Water Resources as well as the National Research Foundation.
-He is currently the Deputy Secretary (Community, Youth and Sports) at the Ministry of Culture, Community and Youth.
+He is currently the Deputy Secretary (Community, Youth and Sports) at the Ministry of Culture, Community and Youth (MCCY).

 Stefanie Yuen Thio is the Joint Managing Partner of TSMP Law Corporation, and heads its corporate practice division.
 TSMP Law Corporation is an award-winning boutique corporate and commercial law firm in Singapore she co-founded in 1998.